Sana Dati

 Sana Dati (If Only) is a 2013 Philippine romantic drama film written, directed, edited, and scored by Jerrold Tarog.
 The film stars Lovi Poe and Paulo Avelino.
 It is the final installment to Tarog's Camera trilogy which include Confessional (2007) and The Blood Trail (2009).

 It is one of the entries of Cinemalaya 2013 under the Director's Showcase, where it won eight awards including Best Film.
+Tarog has released publicly a digital copy of the film's screenplay through his Twitter account.

 Synopsis

 The film is a love story about a woman named Andrea (Lovi Poe) whose wedding is thrown into disarray when a mysterious guy, Dennis (Paulo Avelino) arrives and reminds her of the man she really loves.